SuperDARN/pyDARNio/docs/user/install.md

 - [h5py](https://www.h5py.org/)

 ## Virtual Environments
-It is recommended to install pyDARN in one of the suggested virtual environments if you have multiple python/pip 3 version on your computer, or do not want to affect the main system's python libraries.
+It is recommended to install pyDARNio in one of the suggested virtual environments if you have multiple python/pip 3 version on your computer, or do not want to affect the main system's python libraries.

-The following virtual environments have been tested by pyDARN developers:"
+The following virtual environments have been tested by pyDARNio developers:"

 ### pip Virtual Environment
 Instructions can be found here [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)